aaltsys/doc-newwares/inventory/06_balances.rst

 Lot Balances Columns
 =============================

-The database column schema for Balances is found at :ref:`balances`.
+The database column schema for Balances is found at :ref:`balances-schema`.